hiimtaylorjones/heroku-consulting-example/development_notes.md

 ### Ruby 2.3.3 Is No Longer Supported

 Per: https://devcenter.heroku.com/articles/ruby-support#supported-runtimes, Ruby 2.3.3 is no longer supported on Heroku.
-So, we'll need to bump to 2.3.7.
+So, we'll need to bump to 2.4.0.

+This leads us to another intersting issue around precompiling our assets.
+I actually reverted on this change earlier to try using 2.3.3 (since the `.ruby-version` was set to that).
+But when you try to run `rake assets:precompile` on our application with Ruby 2.4.0, we run into an error that's been ongoing with Rails 2.4.6 - https://github.com/rails/rails/issues/25125.

+There's a few options that we have towards this, but our best bet lies within just bumping our Rails version up a few versions to `~> 2.4.10` - https://github.com/rails/rails/issues/25125